Behrouz-Babaki/COP-Kmeans/README.md

-# copkmeans
+# cop-kmeans
-An implementation of cop-k-means algorithm
+An implementation of cop-kmeans algorithm

 This is an implementations of the *Constrained K-means Algorithm*, developed by Wagstaff et al. according to the description of algorithm presented in [[1][1]].